 My eyes darted to Mamede and he glanced back with a deadpan expression.
 (He would make a good poker player.)
 Finding no comfort there, I looked forward only to see the next wave forming.
-And this wave—wouldn’t you know—was the biggest one yet!
+And this wave—wouldn’t you know—was the biggest one yet.

 Whatever you’ve heard about wave sets—the number of waves and the size in those sets—don’t believe it.
 There are no preordained patterns and every wave is different.
 At least this wave was building farther out, giving me hope we would reach it before it broke.

 F1—Jangada at foot of monster wave, four men cringing.

-F2—Jangada climbing face of monster wave, three men springing from the deck, fourth man holding post with frozen death-grip.
+F2—Jangada climbing vertical face, three men springing from the deck, fourth man holding post with frozen death-grip.

-F3—Jangada flipping back, wave breaking like giant claw, three men spinning in the air, fourth man still holding post with frozen death-grip.
+F3—Wave breaking like giant claw, jangada flipping back, three men spinning in the air, fourth man still holding post with frozen death-grip.

 F5—Jangada capsized, three men landing safely in the water, fourth man not visible.

 F6—Underwater, fourth man pinned under hull, eyes bugging out.

 F7—POW!
 POW!
 POW!
 A quarter ton of ice breaking free.

 F8—Ocean calm, ice floating on the surface, three men swimming to shore.

 I am happy to say it didn’t happen that way.
 We did meet the wave just as it was curling, and did start to climb its vertical face.
 But halfway up inertia took over, driving our hull through that steep wall of water.
 Punching out the backside the jangada hit the surface like a breached whale slapping down.
 A curtain of seawater sprayed forward and the deck shuddered under our feet.
-Just then the wave broke behind us with such a boom and a roar, I was certain we’d be clawed back to a grisly end.
+Just then the wave broke right behind us with such a boom and a roar, I was certain we’d get clawed back to a grisly end.
 There was some sucking, a brief tugging at our ankles, but then we were free and sailing forward, nothing ahead but open water.

 Next chapter: Set and Drift